 Students and academics; urban planners and designers; urban residents; and activists engaged in urban, climate, biodiversity, revitalization, and equality issues will all be inspired by this thoughtful, engaging work.

 Sometimes a book comes along that makes obvious what we should have seen all along.
 This is just such a book.
 Brewer, Hammond, and Markey alert us to the madness of thinking and acting like we are separate from nature and separate from each other.
 They apply that wisdom to where the majority of people now live, in cities.
 The result is an action plan that inspires hope for humanity and the planet, supported with exhaustive research and countless good practices.
-David R. Boyd, UN Special Rapporteur on human rights and the environment
+David R. Boyd, UN Special Rapporteur on the human right to a clean, healthy, and sustainable environment

 Cam Brewer, Herb Hammond, and Sean Markey offer an ecosystem-based approach to city planning.
 They build their approach on the emerging science of urban ecology.
 Nature-First Cities: Restoring Relationships with Ecosystems and with Each Other is a timely, important work.
 Frederick Steiner, author of Making Plans: How to Engage with Landscape, Design, and the Urban Environment